hehao98/hehao98.github.io/_teaching/2020-fall-teaching-intro-comp.md

 location: "Peking, China"
 ---

 Introducton to Computation (C) is an undergraduate course at Peking University.
-It is an introductory course to programming for non-CS students.
+It is an introductory course to programming for students majoring in literal arts (literature, foreign language, history, etc).

+I have made half of the exam questions from this very interesting [final exam](http://wjjc.openjudge.cn/2020jgcfallfinal/).

 Tasks and responsibilities of course TA include: